signalling-games-org/evoke/README.md

 + [Package](https://pypi.org/project/evoke-signals/) | *PyPI*
 + [Source code](https://github.com/signalling-games-org/evoke) | *GitHub*

-evoke enables users to recreate signalling game simulations from the academic literature.
+**Evoke** enables users to recreate signalling game simulations from the academic literature.

 It comprises a library of methods from **evolutionary game theory** `evoke/src/` and an ever-growing collection of **user-friendly examples** `evoke/examples/`.